clojurewerkz/legacy-blog/source/_posts/2013-04-20-how-to-make-your-open-source-project-really-awesome.markdown

 them that you are a real person, not a robot spitting code.

-After about 2 years of working on [ClojureWerkz](http://clojurewerkz.org), I can confidently say that there is nothing our users love our stuff more than solid documentation:
+After about 2 years of working on [ClojureWerkz](http://clojurewerkz.org), I can confidently say that there is nothing our users are more thankful for than documentation for our projects:

  * [Elastisch documentation](http://clojureelasticsearch.info)
  * [Welle documentation](http://clojureriak.info)